Think outside the box with 10 creative wedding ideas

 Bride and groom playing game rock paper scissors with Lynette Maguire marriage celebrant

-Chantel and Kyle married in their holiday apartment in Coolum when one of the biggest storms drowned their dry wedding day option of First Bay.
+Chantel and Kyle married in their beachside holiday apartment when one of the biggest storms drowned their dry wedding day option on the beach.
 This is rock paper scissors to see who goes first with vows

 Eeeek ...
 Can you help with my wedding vows!